websauna/websauna/docs/source/glossary.rst

     production
         The production environment is also known as live, particularly for servers, as it is the environment that users directly interact with. :doc:`Websauna production configuration <../reference/config>`. `More information <https://en.wikipedia.org/wiki/Deployment_environment#Production>`__.

+    race condition
+        A race condition or race hazard is the behavior of an electronic, software or other system where the output is dependent on the sequence or timing of other uncontrollable events.
+It becomes a bug when events do not happen in the order the programmer intended.
+The term originates with the idea of two signals racing each other to influence the output first. `More information <https://en.wikipedia.org/wiki/Race_condition>`__.

     Redis
         Redis is an open source (BSD licensed), in-memory data structure store, used as database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries. `More information <http://redis.io/>`__.